Call for papers 2018

 - Non mandatory audio and video recording of the presentations is planned.
 Presentors will be asked for autorisation to record their talk prior to the conference.

 Presentation documents will be made available to the public, after the conference.
-2016 presentations are available on the conference website.
+2016 presentations are available on the conference website and 2017 here.
 Videos of the talks whose speakers accepted to be recorded will also be made public after the conference.

 Full papers and short papers will be published in online conference proceedings with the “Journal on Cybercrime & Digital Investigations (CybIN)” published by the French Cybercrime Centre of Excellence (CECyF).
 The 2016 proceedings are being published on the journal website (2015 proceedings here).